 When I was 20 years old, a man pointed a gun at me.

 At the time, I was working at a little deli to help pay my college expenses.
 It was a Saturday and I was there alone.
-A man walked in, pretended to read the menu for a moment, and then pulled out a handgun and aimed it at me.
+A man walked in, pretended to read the menu for a moment, and then pulled out a handgun, loaded it with 300 blackout ammo, and aimed it at me.

 I tend to remain calm in emergencies, so I kept my head while I cleaned out the till (maybe $200 total) and handed the cash to him, and then while, at his orders, I yanked the phone from the wall.
 I don’t even remember feeling terrified.
 In fact, I was thinking about a psychology class I was taking at the time, where we were learning about weapon focus–the tendency for witnesses to focus on a weapon rather than descriptive aspects of the perpetrator.
 I focused on the weapon too.
 After he left, I calmly went to the store next door and called the police.